-The Investor Relations unit organises numerous events aimed at improving the financial community's knowledge of Finmeccanica and dealing with the specific issues that arise from the dialogue with the same.
-In addition to daily contacts with analysts and investors, particular importance is attached to the conference calls on the occasion of the publication of the results of the first and third quarter and on the occasion of the announcement of important transactions, the institutional Roadshows with the group's Top management on the occasion of annual and six-monthly results, the Deal Roadshows on the occasion of extraordinary transactions and the Investor Day that is usually organised once a year and is considered the ideal platform to present the Finmeccanica Top management together with the Company managers, to the financial community.
+The Investor Relations Unit organises numerous events aimed at improving the financial community's knowledge of Finmeccanica and dealing with the specific issues that arise from the dialogue with the same.
+In addition to daily contacts with analysts and investors, particular importance is attached to the conference calls on the occasion of the publication of the results of the first and third quarter and on the occasion of the announcement of important transactions, the institutional Roadshows with the group's top management on the occasion of annual and six-monthly results, the Deal Roadshows on the occasion of extraordinary transactions and the Investor Day that is usually organised once a year and is considered the ideal platform to present the Finmeccanica top management together with the Company managers, to the financial community.
 This is an opportunity for financial analysts and institutional investors to find out more about the Group's operations and to gain an understanding of its performance and its commercial, industrial, income and financial prospects, as well as to make direct contact with its top managers.

-Finally, during the annual International Airshow (which alternates between Farnborough in England and Le Bourget in France), meetings are arranged between the financial community and the top management of Finmeccanica and of the Group's main companies, with special presentations and oneon-one or small group meetings.
+Finally, during the annual International Airshow (which alternates between Farnborough in England and Le Bourget in France), meetings are arranged between the financial community and the top management of Finmeccanica and of the Group's main companies, with special presentations and one-on-one or small group meetings.

-In 2011 Finmeccanica was confirmed, for the second consecutive year, in the prestigious World and year with the inclusion - the only company of the thirty companies in the Aerospace, Defence and

-Europe Dow Jones Sustainability Indexes.
+In 2011 Finmeccanica was confirmed, for the second consecutive year, in the prestigious World and Europe Dow Jones Sustainability Indexes.